top of page

 An energetic, fun-loving and outgoing character makes the Border Terrier a fantastic family dog.

-Border Terrier Temperament in a nutshell
+Border Terrier Temperament in a Nutshell

 • Considered one of the most cheerful and companionable breeds